What Is Breast Refusal?

 Tips for When Baby Refuses Both Breasts

 - Try to breastfeed skin to skin.
-Try to breastfeed in a calm environment and make time to kiss and cuddle your baby, this will help reduce the stress that might have caused or made the nursing strike worse.
-Try to minimize any distractions and breastfeed in a dim lit room.
+Try to breastfeed in a calm environment and make time to kiss and cuddle your baby; this will help reduce the stress that might have caused or made the nursing strike worse.
+Try to minimize any distractions and breastfeed in a dimly lit room.

-- Try to feed your baby when he/she is calm or sleepy.
-It’s best to try right after your baby has woken or just before your baby falls asleep.
-Do not try to breastfeed when he/she is upset or crying.
+- Try to feed your baby when they are calm or sleepy.
+It’s best to try right after your baby has woken or before falling asleep.
+Do not try to breastfeed when they are upset or crying.
 Do not try to force your baby onto the breast.

-- Breastfeed your baby while walking with him/her held in your arms or in a sling.
+- Breastfeed your baby while walking with them held in your arms or a sling.

 - Short, frequent nursing sessions can help your baby accept the breast again.